 Interested persons may submit written comments to Cecile Castello, Health Standards Section, P.O.
 Box 3767, Baton Rouge, LA 70821 or by email to MedicaidPolicy@la.gov.
-Ms. Castello is responsible for responding to inquiries regarding this Emergency Rule.
-A copy of this Emergency Rule is available for review by interested parties at parish Medicaid offices.
+Ms. Castello is responsible for responding to inquiries regarding this proposed Rule.
+A public hearing on this proposed Rule is scheduled for Wednesday, November 26, 2014 at 9:30 a.m. in Room 118, Bienville Building, 628 North Fourth Street, Baton Rouge, LA.
+At that time all interested persons will be afforded an opportunity to submit data, views or arguments either orally or in writing.
+The deadline for receipt of all written comments is 4:30 p.m. on the next business day following the public hearing.